jhale/scientific-python/homework/homework.md

 ### Instructions

-Homework should be submitted by Friday 11th October 2024 1700 CET.
+Homework should be submitted by Friday 8th November 2024 1700 CET.

 Please submit your homework by saving files with name `LASTNAME_Firstname_Scientific_Python.ipynb` and